SiddharthSingi/Driving_Blind/README.md

 1) We have placed random objects at various points on the map

-1) 6 ArUco stickers have been used to detect the four corners on the map, and the position of the robot and the
+1) 6 ArUco stickers have been used to detect the four corners on the map, and the position of the robot and the goal position.

+## Structure
+The entire code consists of the following steps:

+*) Continuously take images from the camera till all 6 ArUco stickers are identified.
+*) Use the four corner stickers to create a Perspective transformed top view image of the enitre area.
+*)